hackgvl/trolley-tracker-api-dot-net/README.md

  * (Project tests have not been touched and will fail)

 Parameters may be viewed from a web browser.
-For updates, Login to the web app with pre-registered user ManageTrolley@yeahthattrolley.com , ManageTrolley7!
-(That is not a real Email address)
+For changes, Login to the web app with a user with a route management role - ManageTrolley@yeahthattrolley.com for example.

+##Server location

+ The API Server is located at http://tracker.wallinginfosystems.com

 ##API